-Christmas in Los Angeles or California is basically celebrated as in Europe, with a Christmas tree bursting of ornaments, big dinners with family and friends, you are exchanging presents and thoughtful gifts and often a visit to the church is obligatory.
-Besides, that there are no temperatures in the freezing digits in California.
+Christmas in Los Angeles or California is basically celebrated as in Europe, with a Christmas tree bursting with ornaments, big dinners with family and friends, exchanging presents and thoughtful gifts and often a visit to the church is obligatory.
+Besides, there are no temperatures in the freezing digits in California.

 As far as I experienced Los Angeles during my short Trip at the beginning of December, there is a Christmas atmosphere with decorations, lights and music, but it’s not as strong as it is in Europe with several Christmas markets per town, like in Prague.
 The open-air shopping area of The Grove transformed itself into a nice winter wonderland, not as crazy as the Winter Wonderland in London, but still, it was nicely decorated (a bit too kitschy for me) with attractions for both kids and adults.
 Overall, the Christmas decorations in Los Angeles were mainly limited to retail areas such as stores or shopping malls, besides Beverly Hills I haven’t seen any decorations on the streets.
 You can find a few of my Christmas decoration sights in LA here below.